TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 # [Purchasing a Raspberry Pi](#purchasing-a-raspberry-pi)

 What about all of the extra things you need to make it work?
-I made a shopping cart at the Brooklyn New York Micro Center page with everything I would buy for one.
+I made a shopping cart at the Cambridge, MA Micro Center page with everything I would buy for one.

   * $29.99 RS Raspberry Pi 3 Model B
-  *  $7.99 QVS Micro-USB Power Supply for Raspberry Pi B with Built-in 4ft Cable - 2 Amp
+  *  $8.99 Micro-USB Power Supply 5 volt 2.5 amp
-  *  $7.99 Inland Pro Wired Optical Mouse and Keyboard Combo
+  *  $3.99 Inland Wired Optical Mouse
-  *  $8.99 Trendnet Mini Wireless N Speed USB Adapter
+  *  $3.99 Inland Wired Keyboard
   *  $5.99 Micro Center 16GB micro SDHC Class 10 Flash Media Card
-  *  $9.99 Inland 6 ft.
-HDMI Male to HDMI Male Cable

-  * $70.94 Subtotal
+  * $52.95 Subtotal
-  *  $6.30 Tax
+  *  $4.50 Tax
-  * $77.24 Grand Total
+  * $57.45 Grand Total

 Some of these items are commonly lying around already.
 Cheaper prices can be found at other online stores, thrift stores, and garage sales.
-Two things that I did not include are a case and a screen to plug the HDMI into.
-Legos or a <a href="http://www.thingiverse.com/search?q=raspberry+pi&sa=">3D printer</a> can be used to build a case.
+Three things that I did not include are a case, and HDMI cable, and a screen with HDMI or DVI.
+Optionally, Legos or a <a href="http://www.thingiverse.com/search?q=raspberry+pi&sa=">3D printer</a> can be used to build a case.
 TVs are almost everywhere.

 Another ready to go option is <a href="https://www.pi-top.com/">the pi-top for $300 or the pi-topCEED for $150</a> which are Raspberry Pi workstations that include monitors.

-IMPORTANT NOTE: Wireless adapters do not always work.
-Some brands work very well and others require extra work to use them.
-After doing too much of the extra work, I always look up the chipset of compatible wireless cards BEFORE I buy a new one.
-Atheros chipsets are nearly always compatible.
-The packaging rarely says the name of the chipset so you always have to <a href="https://wikidevi.com/wiki/List_of_Wi-Fi_Device_IDs_in_Linux">look it up</a>.